Moccasym/Moccasym/README.md

 # Hi there, I'm [Felix](https://github.com/Moccasym) 👋

 I'm a full-stack developer with a background in microsystem technologies and electrical engineering.
-I have experience working as a hardware programmer and designer, and I recently completed the [Zero to Mastery course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) on full-stack development from Udemy.
+I have experience working as a hardware programmer and hardware designer, and I recently completed the [Zero to Mastery course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) on full-stack development from Udemy.

 ## Skills